monicaps/nearbpo-data-task-level1/README.md

 )
 ```

-Table *sensors* holds the name, geographic location (latitude+longitude) and elevation of all the weather sensors we have in our application.
+Table *stations* holds the name, geographic location (latitude+longitude) and elevation of all the weather sensors we have in our application.
 Table *variables* holds all the climate variables (for now, just maximum temperature) for which we will store observed data.
 Finally, table *observations* stores all the observed data for each *station* and *variable*.
 Each observation has a timestamp that uniquely identifies and observation for any given station and variable.
 All the observations have a status flag for quality-control purposes (N = not controlled, A = anomaly, V = valid).

 **Minimal solution**: Create a relational schema using a RDBMS of your choice (MySQL, PostgreSQL, etc.).
 Provide all the SQL statements needed to create the schema.